SoftUni-Internal/interactive-content/EN/05-Spring-Data-Intro/04-Spring-Data-Services.md

 We can also create a class to run custom logic when starting the project, similar to the `main` method.

-We can accomplish this by creating a new class and implementing the `CommandLineRunner` interface.
+Begin by creating a new class and implementing the `CommandLineRunner` interface.

 The class also needs to be annotated with the `@Component` annotation so that Spring can add it to its life cycle.